onlysumitg/qsql/README.md

 # qsql
-Q SQL: IBM I - SQL
+Q SQL: IBM I - SQL client

+Its a brower based client for IBM I SQL.

 Download or clone this repo.
 > point shell/cmd/powershell (or whatever its called) in that dir and use the following command